 When the potatoes are soft, set a strainer over a bowl and strain the potatoes so that the bowl catches the liquid.

 There’s your potato-veggie stock!
 Taste it and make sure it isn’t too salty.
 You can always add salt but it’s hard to take it away.
-If it’s too salty, dilute with water or white wine or store-bought unsalted vegetable stock.
+If it’s too salty, dilute with water, white wine, or store-bought unsalted vegetable stock.

 Put the potatoes back into their pot and then use tongs to remove the carrots and celery from the potatoes.
 You can remove any bits of onion that you can see too but don’t worry if that gets left behind.
 And do leave the garlic cloves behind!
 They’re so good mashed into there!

 Now let’s get back to our gravy base.
 Those onions, olive oil, and flour should be nice and brown now, the color of peanut butter nearly.
 Remove from the heat.

 Measure the potato liquid into a two cup measuring cup.
 Pour a little bit, like 1/4 of a cup, into the onion mixture.

 Slowly drizzle in all the liquid, stirring continuously.